 This is so that we can understand the deeper generative or systemic nature of the business problem by asking causal questions that help us get to the core of the business problem.

-So we ask causal questions, continuing asking intentional – ‘who’, ‘what’, ‘when’ and ‘where’ questions’ and making sure not to progress towards seeking any type of action or solution.
+So we ask causal questions, continually asking intentional – ‘who’, ‘what’, ‘when’ and ‘where’ questions’ and making sure not to jump straight to taking action or finding a solution.

-It’s important now to make the shift from specific and descriptive questions towards generating intentionally disruptive ones to generate safe debate.
-This is where the temporarily hidden ideas emerge through cracks and openings in the field so the focus is on;
+It’s important now to make the shift from specific and descriptive questions towards generating intentionally disruptive ones.
+We can be provocative and generate a safe differing, and contrary debating process.
+This is where the temporarily hidden ideas emerge through cracks and openings in the field.
+We shift our focus toward:

 - Ideas Emerging